G-Two/subarulink/README.md

 # subarulink
 A python package for interacting with [Subaru STARLINK](https://www.subaru.com/owners/starlink/safety-security.html) remote vehicle services to obtain information about a vehicle as well as actuate exposed features such as locks, horn, lights and remote start.
-This package requires an active subscription to Subaru of America's STARLINK service, which is currently only available in the United States and Canada.
+This package requires an active subscription to Subaru's STARLINK service, which is currently only available in the United States and Canada.

 This package was developed primarily for enabling [Home Assistant](https://www.home-assistant.io/) integration, however it may also be used for standalone applications.
 A basic python console application is included as an example.